What does “All work is billable” mean?

-It’s worth noting that our outcomes are consistently among the best in the industry.
-That said, not all equipment can be saved within a given budget or timeframe.
-Some equipment will not be viable to repair, and some I may refuse due to poor condition.
-These outcomes don’t invalidate any work done to achieve those understandings, however; hence, all work is billable.
+It’s worth noting that our outcomes are consistently among the best in the industry, but not all equipment can be saved within a given budget or timeframe; some will not be viable to repair, and some I may refuse due to poor condition, or even a difficult customer.
+These scenarios don’t invalidate any work done or necessary to achieve such understandings, however; hence, all work is billable.

 This concept ties in with a related FAQ you may wish to read, the key understandings being:

-- We generally won’t know if problems are solvable without investing time, energy and expertise to find out.
+2. We generally don’t/won’t/can’t know if problems are solvable without investing some time and expertise.

-- Like most, I don’t work for free; my time, energy, and expertise are valuable and must be paid for.
+3. Just like you, I don’t work for free; my time and expertise must be paid for, regardless of the scenario.

-This concept is generally well understood and applies across all professions, from accountant to zoologist.
-Let’s look at some examples.
+This concept is generally well understood by working people and applies across all professions, from accountant to zoologist.
+Here are some examples.

 Example 1: You’re sick, you go to the doctor, they examine you, and prescribe some medication.
 The doctor was professional and thorough, but you remain sick.
-The consultation must, of course, be paid for.
+The consultation must be paid for.

 Example 2: You engage a lawyer to assess the viability of a potential case, but they find there is not enough to proceed with.
-The lawyer must be paid for their work, though it may not be the preferred outcome.
+The lawyer must be paid for their time, regardless.

-We always do our best to assist and occasionally even undertake small amounts of pro bono work for our most valued customers.
-That said, customers should never expect that any work will be unbilled, even if they are unhappy with the result.
+You’ll see from these examples that this is a very straightforward concept.
+We always do our best to assist and occasionally undertake small amounts of pro bono work for our most valued customers.
+That said, customers should always expect that work will be billed, regardless of the result.

 Discover more from LiQUiD AUDiO